junxit/us-congress-bills-114/metadata.md

 - 2016-01-13 — Introduced in House
 - 2016-01-13 — Introduced in House
 - 2016-01-13 — Referred to the House Committee on Oversight and Government Reform.
+- 2016-04-12 — Placed on the Union Calendar, Calendar No. 368.
+- 2016-04-12 — Reported (Amended) by the Committee on Oversight and Government Reform.
+H. Rept.
+114-484.
+- 2016-04-12 — Reported (Amended) by the Committee on Oversight and Government Reform.
+H. Rept.
+114-484.